CarlosSac/BeRealAppClone/README.md

 **BeReal** is an app that lets you take and upload pictures of your real life and experiences to share with your closest friends

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users see an app icon in the home screen and a styled launch screen.
+- [x] Users see an app icon in the home screen and a styled launch screen.
-- [ ] User can register a new account
+- [x] User can register a new account
-- [ ] User can log in with newly created account
+- [x] User can log in with newly created account
 - [ ] App has a feed of posts when user logs in
 - [ ] User can upload a new post which takes in a picture from photo library and an optional caption
 - [ ] User is able to logout